IepIweidieng/TJAPlayer3/tja.md

 ### Comment & Whitespaces

-Except when preceded by a `text` value, `//` starts a comment which ends at the end of the line and is ignored along with the `//`.
+Except when preceded by a `rawstr` value, `//` starts a comment which ends at the end of the line and is ignored along with the `//`.

 * Comments were never allowed in the original TJF format.
 * The comment syntax is (likely) borrowed from the SM format, which is borrowed from the DWI format, which is likely inspired from the C(++) programming language.

-Except when preceded by a `text` value, line-final whitespaces (after ignoring comments) are ignored.
+Except when preceded by a `rawstr` value, line-final whitespaces (after ignoring comments) are ignored.

-* *Unspecified*: Whether line-final whitespaces or optional whitespaces + comment after a `text` value is ignored.
+* *Unspecified*: Whether line-final whitespaces or optional whitespaces + comment after a `rawstr` value is ignored.
-  * In TaikoJiro, their are not ignored and are kept as-is in such a case
+  * In TaikoJiro, they are not ignored and are kept as-is in such a case
+  * In TJAPlayer2 for.PC, they are ignored and removed

 Line-initial whitespaces are allowed and ignored only within the notechart definition enclosed between `#START` & `#END` (excluding themselves).

 * Line-initial whitespaces before headers & commands were never allowed in the original TJF format.

-Except when within a `string` value and around a `text` value, consecutive whitespaces within a line is treated as a single space.
+Except when within a `text` value and around a `rawstr` value, consecutive whitespaces within a line is treated as a single space.

 * Non-newline whitespaces in non-command lines within the notechart definition were not ignored in the original TJF format but ignored by TaikoJiro.

 ### Comma

-For multiple values separated by comma (`,`), except for `text`-valued fields, optional whitespaces can occur before and/or after the comma.
+For multiple values separated by comma (`,`), except for `rawstr`-valued fields, optional whitespaces can occur before and/or after the comma.

 * A trailing comma may present but is not universally supported.
   * Known to be supported in TaikoJiro 1 and OpenTaiko (0auBSQ).